cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     )
     ```

-2. Next set the actual value in the new `StoredGame` as it is instantiated in the create game handler:
+2. Set the actual value in the new `StoredGame` as it is instantiated in the create game handler:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/x/checkers/keeper/msg_server_create_game.go#L33]
     storedGame := types.StoredGame{